Hyundai Elantra: Elantra Lingdong PHEV

-2019 facelift
+2018 facelift

-Hyundai extensively refreshed the Elantra for the 2019 model year; it received a new exterior look, new wheel designs, new safety features and an updated center stack.
-The new redesign's exterior changes include a new rear with redesigned tail lights, "ELANTRA" written across the back, and a hidden trunk release within the Hyundai emblem.
-New triangular headlights included LED headlights as an option, removing the previously available adaptive HID headlights.
+On 6 September 2018, the facelifted Avante was launched in South Korea.
+Despite widespread initial criticism for its design in Korea, the Avante became the fifth best-selling car in the South Korean market.
+It received a new exterior look, new wheel designs, new safety features and an updated center stack.
+The new redesign's exterior changes include a new rear with redesigned tail lights, "ELANTRA" written across the back (on the USDM mode) and a hidden trunk release within the Hyundai emblem.

 Interior design changes include revised HVAC controls for both manual and automatic systems and newly designed vents.
 The steering wheel has also been changed to the same design shared with the Kona, Veloster, and Elantra GT.
 The instrument cluster has an updated font, center display, and a checkerboard pattern.
 A new 5-inch touchscreen audio is now standard on the base SE trim and comes with a backup camera.
 The center storage in front of the shifter no longer has a door to conceal storage in order to accommodate the available Qi wireless charging dock for compatible smartphones.
 Rear heated seats are also no longer an option.

+In the United States, the facelifted Elantra went on sale for the 2019 model year.
+New triangular headlights included LED headlights as an option, removing the previously available adaptive HID headlights.
 The SEL trim and above now includes previously optional advanced safety equipment, including Forward Collision Avoidance, Lane Keep Assist, and Drive Attention Alert.

-On 6 September 2018, the face-lifted Avante was launched in South Korea.
-Despite tremendous criticism for its design in Korea, the Avante became the fifth best-selling car in the South Korean market.

-Other than South Korea, the face-lifted version of the car was also launched as the Avante in Singapore on 10 January 2019, at the 2019 Singapore Motorshow.
+Other than South Korea, the facelifted version of the car was also launched as the Avante in Singapore on 10 January 2019, at the 2019 Singapore Motorshow.
 The Avante was launched with 3 variants, the base model, S variant and Elite variant.
 As compared to the other 2 higher specification variants, the base model does not come with LED daytime running lights, LED tail lights, keyless engine start, electric folding side mirrors, cruise control and features 15" alloy wheels, as compared to 16" alloy wheels on the other 2 variants.
 The Elite variant has additional features such as LED headlights, an electric driver seat, multi-zone air conditioning and rain sensing wipers as compared to the S variant.

-Hyundai Nishat Motors started assembly of the facelifted model in Pakistan in the last quarter of 2020.
+Hyundai Nishat started assembly of the facelifted model in Pakistan in the last quarter of 2020.
+Initially, it came in only one variant equipped with 2.0 L Nu MPi engine but later on, a second variant with 1.6 L Gamma II MPi engine was also introduced.
+Both variants come with 6-speed automatic transmission.